e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Why the merge buys nothing.** The split is between *time bases*, not state kinds — the continuous primitive is already hybrid (`m`, guards, handlers, §3.1);
-what separates the kinds is sweep-driven versus tick-driven execution.
+what separates the classes is sweep-driven versus tick-driven execution.
 And the settled rules force a merged component's two halves to communicate exactly as two siblings do: one home per datum (§5.2), `f` has no `z` view, `g` has no `x` view, and `z⁺` is decoded only at the owner's next tick (`g` runs last) — the very